swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 By default, serial executors are not task executors, and therefore cannot be directly used with these APIs.
 This is because it would cause confusion in the runtime about having two "mutual exclusion" contexts at the same time, which could result in difficult to understand behaviors.

-It is possible however to write a custom `SerialExecutor` and conform ot to the `TaskExecutor` protocol at the same time, if indeed one intended to use it for both purposes.
+It is possible however to write a custom `SerialExecutor` and conform to the `TaskExecutor` protocol at the same time, if indeed one intended to use it for both purposes.
 The serial executor conformance can be used for purposes of isolation (including the asserting and "assuming" of isolation), and the task executor conformance allows using a type to provide a hint where tasks should execute although cannot be used to fulfil isolation requirements.